osrf/gazebo_user_guide/src/started_gui.md

 ## The World View
 The World View displays the world and all of the models therein.
 It is here that users can add, manipulate, and remove models.
 Users can switch between the View, Translate and Rotate modes in the left side of the Toolbar to switch between interaction modes within the World View.
 In View Mode, users can navigate around the world by panning, orbiting and zooming.
-Translate Mode affords users the ability to translate an object, and Rotate Mode, well, it lets you rotate an object.
+Translate Mode lets users translate an object, and Rotate Mode, well, it lets you rotate an object.

 <!-- When an object is selected in the World View (by left-clicking in View Mode, or left-pressing in Translate or Rotate Modes), it is outlined in white. -->